 Losses from ATO and fraud cost businesses across all industries billions of dollars per year.

 Not taking action against fake accounts could, therefore, lead to severe financial losses and reputational damage for streaming services.
 Be aware of the signs of account takeover fraud and take action to protect your business and customers.
 Signs such as an increase in fraudulent customer disputes, hundreds of login attempts or mass password resets.

-A bot detection solution can quickly identify abnormal user behaviour that shows signs of fake account creation and ATO activity.
-Request a personalised demo today to discover how Netacea’s unique approach to bot management can protect your website, mobile app and APIs.
+A bot detection solution can quickly identify abnormal user behavior that shows signs of fake account creation and ATO activity.
+Request a personalized demo today to discover how Netacea’s unique approach to bot management can protect your website, mobile app and APIs.